pseudo3programmer/emotive-diary/README.md

-# Emotivo Journal - Full Stack Journal Application
+# Emotivo Diary - Full Stack Journal Application

-Emotivo Journal is a full-stack journal application that helps users track and understand their emotions.
+Emotivo Diary is a full-stack journal application that helps users track and understand their emotions.

 ## Project Structure